Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If you live rurally in the South Island and are unable to get fibre or copper broadband, you may be able to get connected with Velocity Net’s Rural Home Internet service.
 This is delivered wirelessly from towers connected to high-speed fibre optic cables, with some plans offering unthrottled speeds.

-Whether you are looking for a small amount of data or unlimited, there are seven plans to choose from.
+Whether you are looking for a small amount of data or unlimited data, there are seven plans to choose from.
 Plans start from $55 per month for 20GB of data at 2Mbps.

 Rural Broadband Internet (RBI)

-VelocityNet offers high-speed wireless broadband across New Zealand thanks to the Rural Broadband Initiative carried on the 3G/4G network.
+VelocityNet offers high-speed wireless broadband across New Zealand, thanks to the Rural Broadband Initiative carried on the 3G/4G network.
 As the government has invested in improving the internet quality and speed around the country, rural broadband is now widely available with faster connection speeds than were possible before.
-Plans start from $79 per month for 30GB of data on a 3G connection.
+Plans start from $99 per month for 120GB of data on a 3G/4G connection.

 Depending on whether you choose open term, 12-months or 24-months contract, you will need to pay a connection fee of between $99 and $249.
-In some cases an external antenna is required, which costs from $399.
+In some cases, an external antenna is required costing from $399.

 - Static IP.
 On fibre, DSL and rural internet plans, static IP is included for free.